sparksuite/codemirror-spell-checker/README.md

 That's it!

 ## Customizing
 You can customize the misspelled word appearance by updating the CSS.
-It applies the `.cm-spell-error` class to all misspelled words.
+All misspelled words will have the `.cm-spell-error` class.

 ```CSS
 .CodeMirror .cm-spell-error{